The best decoration addresses in Paris

 Its five boutiques have taken over Rue Sainte-Croix de la Bretonnerie.
 Furniture, lighting, tableware, candles—every new trend is up for grabs at Fleux.
 Full of surprises, all the stores are conveniently located along this small Marais street, making for an ultra-efficient shopping spree.
 Each boutique has its own theme: one for quirky and fun objects, another for urban lifestyle, one focused on craft and nature, another dedicated to furniture and lighting, and the last one for kids' and baby items.
 The perfect spot for a last-minute gift or to turn your living room into a hyper-colorful Danish influencer-worthy mood board.

-We love: the adorable alcove shelf to display your favorite objects (€619), cocktail posters (€36.95), the egg vase (€40), and the marshmallow table (€135).
+We love: the adorable alcove shelf for displaying cherished objects (€619), the cocktail posters (€36.95), the egg vase (€40), or the marshmallow table (€135).

-Fleux, Rue Sainte-Croix de la Bretonnerie, Paris 4th.
+Fleux, 39 Rue Sainte-Croix de la Bretonnerie, Paris 4th.
 Open Monday to Thursday from 10:45 AM to 8:30 PM, Friday from 10:45 AM to 8:45 PM, Saturday from 10:30 AM to 8:45 PM, Sunday from 10:45 AM to 8:30 PM.

 Merci: The Ultimate Concept Store